-- You may use a single strand #9 wire to hold coil spring to rear end.
-Leaf spring cars may use 4 single strands #9 wire as leaf clamps per spring stack.
+- You may use a single strand #9 wire to hold coil spring to the rear end.
+Leaf spring cars may use 4 single strands # 9 wire as leaf clamps per spring stack.

 - All suspension and steering must remain stock ( unless a modification is stated ).

 - Aftermarket steering columns and shafts are allowed.
-These components may not strength car in anyway at anytime.
+These components may not strengthen the car in any way at any time.

-- Tie rods maybe reinforced in only 1 of the following 2 ways; 1) sleeve maybe discarded and pipe/solid rod tapped can be put in it's place.
-2) Factory sleeve and ends maybe welded and reinforced with steel.
+- Tie rods may be reinforced in only 1 of the following 2 ways; 1) sleeve may be discarded and pipe/solid rod tapped can be put in it's place.
+2) Factory sleeves and ends may be welded and reinforced with steel.
 Tie rod ends must be factory ends and fit the spindle and drag link without reaming the holes larger.
-A store bought washer maybe placed over the steam of the tie rod and welded.
+A store-bought washer may be placed over the steam of the tie rod and welded.

-- Upper A arms maybe interchanged as long as there able to be bolted on.
-You may cut/ trim to make fit but no welding on brackets etc. A arm must bolt on factory brackets of frame, no drilling new holes or enlarging existing holes.
-Example: 80-91 box ford a arms being installed on a 98-02.
-Cut the mounting bar out and trim the edges of a arms to get height.
+- Upper A-arms may be interchanged as long as they're able to be bolted on.
+You may cut/ trim to make fit but no welding on brackets etc. An arm must bolt on factory brackets of the frame, no drilling new holes or enlarging existing holes.
+Example: 80-91 box ford an arm being installed on a 98-02.
+Cut the mounting bar out and trim the edges of the arms to get the height.

-- 98 up watt links conversion will be allowed only in the following way!!
+- 98 up-watt links conversion will be allowed only in the following way!!
 Upper trailing arm brackets must be bolted in.
 They must be 2 separate brackets, may not be larger than 6”x 12”x 3/8” thick max.
 4- 5/8 bolts, nuts and 8 washers per bracket.
 Brackets may only be bolted to tow package and bolts may not stick thru body.
-Brackets may not strength frame or body.
+Brackets may not strengthen the frame or body.
 NO WELDING AT ALL OF UPPER BRACKETS.

 -98 up watt links LOWER BRACKET Conversion.
 Only 1 way will be allowed to mount lower trailing arm bracket.
 1 piece of square tube 3”x 3”x 3/8”x 3” long max per side of frame maybe used.
 Cut the square tube to make a C channel.
 It must be welded to the inboard of the frame at the point you want your trailing arm mounted.
 Drill your hole thru the tube and only 1 thickness of the frame.
 Bolt your arm into place.
 No other bolts will be allowed to mount this bracket.
 No factory mounting brackets will be allowed to mount the trailing arms.